Pond & Park Ecology

 Where did all the water go?

 Well the pond's not quite as dry as the moon, but it is pretty dry!
-File this one under the category of "Mistakes Happen".
+File this one under the category of "Mistakes Happen."
 The water department was testing the pump at the west end of the pond.
-They turned it to "on" as part of the test and and...
+They turned it to "on" as part of the test and and forgot to turn it back...

 read more